The Line (2022 film)

 The Line (La Ligne) is a 2022 drama film directed by Ursula Meier.
-It is a co-production between Switzerland, France and Belgium.
+It is a Swiss, French and Belgian co-production.
 The film explores a turbulent mother–daughter relationship and stars Stéphanie Blanchoud and Valeria Bruni Tedeschi.
 It had its world premiere on 11 February 2022 at the 72nd Berlin International Film Festival, where it competed for the Golden Bear.

 Premise

 After a violent argument with her mother, Margaret is subject to a restraining order before her trial: she is no longer allowed to make contact with her mother or approach within 100 metres of the family home for three months.
 Her younger stepsister Marion paints a physical line into the grass around the family home to mark this boundary.
 Every day, Margaret appears at this 100-metre threshold to see Marion and give her music lessons.

 Release

 The film was selected to compete for the Golden Bear in the main competition section of the 72nd Berlin International Film Festival, where the film had its world premiere on 11 February 2022.
 The film was released in France by Diaphana Distribution on 11 January 2023.